 The Illinois State Fair is always exciting in its carnival atmosphere.
 The fishing clinics were held inside of Conservation World.
 This year there was quite a change to the area with rocks lining the pond and artificial turf being used in order to reduce the amount of muddy shoreline around the pond.
 These changes received many compliments by families that attended.
-The pond was filled with water and then stocked with about 3,000 hybrid sunfish along with a few catfish and largemouth bass shortly before the fair started.
-As in the past, the fish were susceptible to being caught and most of the 1,501 anglers caught at least one fish.
+The pond was filled with water and then stocked with about 3,000 hybrid sunfish.
+As in the past, the fish were susceptible to being caught and most of the 1,206 anglers caught at least one fish.
 The pond's small size limited the number of attendees to 30 - 35 kids per session.
 Parents were always encouraged to participate by helping their children bait hooks and remove fish.
 Other volunteers also came forth to help.

 The Touch a Fish station was located near the entrance to Conservation World where participants were allowed to touch or hold a fish, turtle or crawdad and this was again extremely popular.
 It seemed to be a new experience for many.
-Approximately 18,853 individuals participated in this opportunity to touch something slimy or to hold one of these aquatic creatures.
+Approximately 19,058 individuals participated in this opportunity to touch something slimy or to hold one of these aguatic creatures.

 The Volunteer Instructor program is becoming a more important and larger part of the central Illinois program.
-With this program fishing clinics were held by employees of a state or local park, a recreation department, church, 4-H or scout camp, individuals, etc.

-The employees of organizations or individuals were trained and given educational posters, fishing poles, and other program necessities.
+With this program fishing clinics were held by employees of a state or local park, a recreation department, church, 4-H or scout camp, individuals, etc. The employees of organizations or individuals were trained and given educational posters, fishing poles, and other program necessities.
 Numerous fishing clinics were held at each site, and these sites included: Weldon Springs State Park, Comlara Park in McLean County, the Charleston Park District, the Quincy Park District, Heartland Community College in Bloomington, In addition, numerous fishing derbies were held at the 4-H Camp at Allerton Park near Monticello.
 IDNR trained new employees where necessary and helped repair/replace damaged fishing equipment at each site.

 Non-fishing programs consisted of fishing events, outdoor shows, fairs, and schools.
-Totals for these events are shown in Table7.
+Totals for these events are shown in Table 6.

-Table 7.
-Programs That Did Not Include Fishing
+Table 6.
+Conservation\ Education Outreach Programs That Did Not Include Fishing

 Program Type # of # of

 Events Participants

-In-School Aquatic Outreach Programs 22 1037
+In-School Aquatic Outreach Programs 12 680

-Community Aquatic Outreach Programs 33 1319
+Aquatic Conservation Outreach Programs 14 1428

-Illinois State Fair "Touch a Fish" 9 18,853
+Illinois State Fair "Touch a Fish" 9 19,058

-Totals 64 21,209
+Totals 35 21,116

-The "Touch a Fish" display was open all 9 days of the Illinois State Fair.
+\The "Touch a Fish" display was open all 9 days of the Illinois State Fair.